shopware5/devdocs/source/designers-guide/html-smarty-coding-guidelines/index.md

 ## Naming Smarty blocks correctly

-Definiting the names of Smarty block seems harder than it is.
+Defining the names of Smarty block seems harder than it is.
 We're using a pretty straight forward pattern here:

 ```
 [module]_[controller]_[action]_[functionality / purpose]